 Many experts and reviewers recommended this lens but also mentioned that the focus is not the fastest.
 My tests do prove that.
 The focus works perfectly if you click something stable but if you are clicking a moving subject at 300mm, you are not going to achieve much perfection.
 Naturally, low light focusing is more troublesome and the aperture numbers do not help either.

-The sharpness of Nikkor 55-300mm is good throughout the image but would suffer a little bit as the aperture would go higher.
+The sharpness of this lens is good throughout the image but would suffer a little bit as the aperture would go higher.
 I found out that the images seemed quite good until f22 where the corners were blurred and the images looked unclear.
 It is rare to shoot in that high aperture from my personal experience but you might want to consider this thoroughly.

 Vignetting is something that might concern you.
 This phenomenon is when you see darkness at the four corners and the center is bright.
 Vignetting can be eliminated in post-production through Photoshop or lightroom though.

 The chromatic aberration is well controlled and so is distortion.
 Nikon D3200 also has a distortion control technology.
 You are good to go for image quality with the 55-300mm.
-This lens has a good amount of versatility to cover up for a wide range of photos making it ideal for portraits, close-up shots, and wildlife.
+It has a good amount of versatility to cover up for a wide range of photos making it an ideal lens for portraits, close-up shots, and wildlife.

 This telephoto zoom lens is targeted for beginners and becomes an ideal match for Nikon D3200 with its DX-format (cropped sensor).
 You should go for this telephoto lens because it ticks most of the features you would like to have.